MLerik/Deep-Reinforcement-Learning/Tennis/report.md

 ### Performance

 The environment was solved after **177 Episodes** but this was not the converging point of training.
-Letting the agents train for even longer periods of times showed significant improvement up to more than **35 point average** of reward.
+Letting the agents train for even longer showed the difficulty in convergence with multi agent reinforcement learning, where performance sometime became worse with more traiing.
-The trained Networks can be found in the [/Nets](https://github.com/androiddeverik/Deep-Reinforcement-Learning/tree/master/Navigation/Nets) folder.
+The trained Networks can be found in the [/Nets](https://github.com/androiddeverik/Deep-Reinforcement-Learning/tree/master/Tennis/Nets) folder.

 The figure below shows the average score over the last 100 epsiodes.